New York Like a Native

 You can turn left from the stairs and walk down Washington Street into DUMBO.
 But before you continue past Prospect Street look to your right to see the office complex dubbed, oxymoronically, DUMBO Heights.
 (Taken literally, DUMBO = Down Under the Manhattan Bridge Overpass.)

-The next cross street is York Street.
-After that is Front Street.
-By then, you're in the heart of DUMBO.
+As you continue down Washington, the next cross street is York Street.
+After that is Front Street; by then, you're in the heart of DUMBO.
 There are several places to stop for a drink or snack--feel free to ask me for advice.

 Walking directions from Brooklyn